-A year ago, the methanol fuel cell manufacturer Blue World Technologies saw the light of day – now, one year later, many goals have been accomplished and the company is continuing on the path towards supplying a real green alternative to the combustion engine.
+A year ago, the methanol fuel cell manufacturer Blue World Technologies saw the light of day – now, one year later, many goals have been accomplished and the company is continuing the path towards supplying a real green alternative to the combustion engine.
 Before production of the methanol fuel cells has even begun, Blue World Technologies has received committed orders worth a significant double-digit million euro.

 It was with an ambitious mindset that Blue World Technologies was founded one year ago on 10 October 2018.
 The aim was to make a difference in the world by being the leading supplier of methanol fuel cells and eventually to retire the combustion engine.
 Since then, the company has developed at rapid speed and reached many milestones during the first year:

 - The Blue World Technologies team has grown rapidly over the past year from consisting of the three founders – Anders Korsgaard, Mads Bang, and Mads Friis Jensen – to now counting 41 people.
 The team includes experts from all over the world, representing 10 different nationalities, and has an accumulated fuel cell experience of more than 200 years.